Certificate of Advanced Study in English as a Second Language

 Electives (27 credits): With advisor consultation, students may select graduate courses in education or other disciplines that relate to their focus in ESL and contribute to their overall plan of study.

 Required (3 credits): EDU 665 CAS Directed Study (capstone project)

-For specific requirements please see the Literacy Education website at http://usm.maine.edu/literacy-education/student-resources
+For specific requirements please see the TESOL website at https://usm.maine.edu/tesol

 For course descriptions, please click here: http://usm.maine.edu/sehd

 Minimum Requirements: Criteria for admission include successful completion of a master's degree, strong recommendations, documentation of excellent written communication skills, and clarity and strength of professional goals.
 Applicants must hold a master's degree from an accredited college or university.
 Exceptions to this policy will be considered on a case-by-case basis and are up to the discretion of the admitting program.

 Candidates should submit all application materials to the Application Processing Center, University of Maine System, P.O.
 Box 412, Bangor, ME 04402-0412.
 Electronic transcripts and other application materials can be emailed to: firstname.lastname@example.org